 I thought to myself, as I was running all this through my mind, “This teacher is one of the beautiful souls who has not quite yet experienced the new paradigm and just doesn’t understand (yet) how her current philosophy of education is affecting herself and the students.”
 I looked at the teacher’s face as she was talking to Benji.
 She was focused on making sure Benji was doing it right.
 Her face and body language looked rigid, frustrated and exhausted.
 This teacher was not having fun.
 I thought, “She doesn’t know what she doesn’t know yet.
 She can’t give to a child what she hasn’t experienced.”
 I felt compassion for her.
-I knew that teachers have been rigorously trained in the Survival of the Fittest philosophy and framework, one that is manipulative (Pavlov’s dog, -bribe with extrinsic praise and rewards so you can please the adult), and judgmental (there is a right, wrong or better way to do it and if you don’t, then you are in trouble), and controlling (I am the leader, I know what is best for you, and you must do what I say).
+I knew that most teachers are rigorously trained in a authoritarian teaching philosophy, where they try to effect student’s learning and behaviors through manipulation (Pavlov’s dog, -bribe with extrinsic praise and rewards so you can please the adult), and judgment (there is a right, wrong or better way to do it and if you don’t, then you are in trouble), and controlling (I am the leader, I know what is best for you, and you must do what I say).

 I was one of these teachers (and a parent) that fell right into the exhaustion and ineffective trap of the old paradigm trying to manipulate and control my students (and children) to make them “be successful” in the world.
 I had to GET them to be quiet, sit still, listen, and not argue, fight, or fail, so I began to catch them doing everything wrong and give them demerits, and then praise the hell out of them the moment they were quiet, well behaved, and perfect little angels.
-This is what effective and caring teachers were taught to do to get students to learn.
+This is how effective and caring teachers are taught to teach.
 I figured out how to put kids in my own sterile bubble.
 There is one horrific challenge with this that we were not taught; kids are not wired to live and learn this way.
 None of us are.
 How do you, as an adult, feel if someone is trying to control and manipulate you? …angry, frustrated, depressed, bored?
 So are kids.
-This is one of the most stressful and non-fun ways to be with kids and it just doesn’t work.
+This is one of the most stressful and non-fun ways to be with all ages of young people and it just doesn’t work.
 It has created generations of dumbed down, stressed-out kids (and teachers).

 Today, I go into classrooms and in an in-the-moment, hands-on way, support teachers in making the shift into the new paradigm if Empowerment Coaching, (the art and science of connection).
 I have seen the shift in students and their teacher and parents.
-It is so rewarding.
+It’s so rewarding.
 Benji and his teacher were two of them.
 Benji had struggled in the first few weeks of kindergarten, not able to sit still and pay attention.
-He was medicated for ADHD which I am not sure he really had because trauma can be misdiagnosed as ADD/ADHD.
-By the 2nd month of kindergarten after helping his teacher shift into Empowered Partnership, Benji, and all of her students, began to shift into their brilliance, respect and resiliency.
-Benji was already a brilliant student, able to read on a 4th grade level.
-He would read stories to the class and lead the class in many activities; he was good at it.
-He took feedback from the teacher well.
-When he was bored or couldn’t sit at the desk and work, he had options he could choose from of how he could learn the concept, and then teach the class how he did it.
-Benji was actually teaching us what kids really need and want, -how they naturally will learn, grow and contribute at their own level if you set up the environment that meets their needs.
+He was medicated for ADHD which I felt was really from developmental trauma (a whole other blog).
+By the 2nd month of kindergarten after helping his teacher shift into connection or what we call empowered partnership, Benji began to shift into his brilliance, confidence and resilience.
+Benji was already a smart student, able to read on a 4th grade level.
+He was allowed to read stories to the class and lead the class in many activities; he was good at it.
+He began to take feedback from the teacher well.
+When he was bored or couldn’t sit at the desk and work, he learned he had options he could choose from to learn new concepts and skills, and then teach the class how he did it.
+Benji began actually teaching all of us what kids really need and want, -how they naturally will learn, grow and contribute at their own level if you set up the environment that meets their needs.
 I watched and took notes.
 When the teacher and I focused on what Benji really needed and set up a structure that he understood, he thrived and couldn’t wait to come to school.

-Now in first grade, Benji’s new teacher is unaware of the shift and is still trying to put him in the sterile bubble.
-Benji may not be thriving anymore.
-If this treatment of Benji continues, he more than likely will be filtered out and labeled as bad and will go down the negative rabbit hole of life, most likely not reaching his potential (or have a really hard time doing it) spending most of his secondary school time in “in-school-suspension”, getting into a gang, becoming addicted to drugs or alcohol, or maybe even dropping out of school.
+Now in first grade, I see that Benji’s new teacher is unaware of the shift and is still trying to put him in the sterile bubble.
+Benji is not thriving as much anymore.
+If this treatment of Benji continues, he more than likely will be filtered out and labeled as bad and will go down the negative rabbit hole of school and maybe even life, most likely not reaching his potential (or have a really hard time doing it) spending most of his secondary school time in “in-school-suspension”, getting into a gang, becoming addicted to drugs or alcohol, or maybe even dropping out of school.
 I see this happen a lot.
 I feel myself wanting to coach and train every teacher, but that is not possible.
 Students who have experienced challenges at home (such as abuse, neglect, divorce, drug use, or maltreatment) are the ones who will, in most cases, misbehave at school and have the lowest grades.
 If treated in the old paradigm way, we will lose them.
 The old ways don’t work anymore, in fact, it causes what is called cumulative toxic stress in the students and their teachers.
 I continue to hold a bright light for the students that are not able to be in the new paradigm learning environments that we know work.

-In reality, Benji is a brilliant, amazing boy and deserves to be treated with positive expectations for learning, respect, compassion and love so his brain and nervous system can rewire itself into self love, self-responsibility, self-motivation, self-discipline, self-regulation and resiliency.
-Teachers of the new paradigm are being taught social-emotional learning, and other thriving skills, in a communication foundation of trauma-informed life and well-being coaching, so they are resilient themselves and model empowerment and respect to their students.
-They know that learning takes place more powerfully when the student is ready to learn and learn from their own passions.
+I know that Benji is a brilliant, an amazing boy and deserves to be treated with positive expectations for learning, respect, compassion and love so his brain and nervous system can rewire itself into self love, self-responsibility, self-motivation, self-discipline, self-regulation and resiliency.
+Empowerment Educators of the new paradigm of Empowerment Education are being taught social-emotional learning, and other thriving skills, in a communication foundation of trauma-informed life and well-being coaching, so they are resilient themselves and model empowerment and respect to their students.
+Empowerment Educators know that learning takes place more powerfully when the student is ready to learn and learn from their own passions.
 They realize because they have experienced it, that human beings comes first (what they feel, think, believe, want and need), then teaching skills, then systematic rules and regulations.
 This creates an empowered environment where kids and teachers are less stressed and thrive.
 There is a reason Benji is acting this way and in the new paradigm the teachers and administrators know this and know how to handle it in an empowered way.